Your bounce rate can be such a scary number, right?

 You won’t be able to start lowering your bounce rate until you really understand what’s causing it to be high.

-There are a couple of ways that you can modify the bounce rate metric you see in Google Analytics.
+You can modify the bounce rate metric you see in Google Analytics in a couple of ways.

 As I already mentioned above, the first way is by segmenting your bounce rate.